WorkingLargeGermany

 Frequently Asked Questions

-Is the Great Dane good for apartment living?
+Is the Great Dane a good apartment dog?

 Is the Great Dane good for first-time owners?